Revisiting the role of heterophily in graph representation learning: An edge classification perspective: Related Work

 \section{Related Work}

 \textbf{Homophily and Heterophily.} Homophily describes the consistency between node class labels and the graph structure.
 Prior work has shown the homophily plays a crucial role in graph learning.
 GeomGNNs~\cite{pei2020} first pays attention to this property and provides a metric to measure the homophily level of a graph.
 In particular, Geom-GCN leverages non-Euclidean embedding technique to better capture structural information and long-distance dependence.
 In recent work, Kim et al.~\cite{kim2020find} find that homophily can affect the power of attention mechanism.
 Recent work by Hou et al.~\cite{CSGNN2020} synthetically study the ability of GNN to capture graph information, and also propose metrics to measure feature smoothing and label smoothing quantitatively.
 To allow the model to be aware of the information not only about node features but about class labels, graph markov neural networks~\cite{2019gmnn} models the joint label distribution with conditional random field, which can be effectively trained with the variational EM algorithm.
-On the other hand, to mitigate the negative effect of heterophily on performance, H2GCN~\cite{zhu2020} studyies the distribution of heterophilious edges in graph and finds that on a graph with a high level of heterophily, the 2-hop neighborhood is always dominated by homophily nodes, so it can be used for feature representation learning.GPRGNN~\cite{GPRGNN2021} adaptively learns generalized pagerank weights so as to jointly optimize node feature and topological information extraction.
+On the other hand, to mitigate the negative effect of heterophily on performance, H2GCN~\cite{zhu2020} studyies the distribution of heterophilious edges in graph and finds that on a graph with a high level of heterophily, the 2-hop neighborhood is always dominated by homophily nodes, so it can be used for feature representation learning.
+GPRGNN~\cite{GPRGNN2021} adaptively learns generalized pagerank weights so as to jointly optimize node feature and topological information extraction.
 In addition, CPGNN~\cite{CPGNN2021} shares similar motivations to ours, i.e., both works attempt to identify connected label pairs that are incompatible/compatible.
 But unlike CPGNN that learns compatibility for all label pairs via belief diffusion, our method directly learns an incompatible/compatible classifier connections.
 A recent work ~FAGCN~\cite{21FAGCN} can be regarded as another revelant work.
 FAGCN aims at disassortative data, in which nodes belonging to different communities (or classes) are connect to each other.
 To enrich the feature representation, FAGCN utilizes the differences between nodes (the so-called high frequency part of signal).
 HOG-GCN measures the homophily between node pairs through topology and feature information, and designs GNN that can automatically change the promotion and aggregation process.
+GBK GNN~\cite{gbkgnn} proposes a GNN model based on a bi-kernel feature transformation and a selection gate.
+This method shares some similarity with ours, but GBK-GNN is to adaptively learn different kernels, and it aggregates different types of edges by adding, while we explicitly distance heterophilous neighbors by subtracting the messages from those nodes.
 LINKX~\cite{LINKX} is the first method proposed in large-scale heterophilious graph datasets.
 It can achieve better results on large-scale heterophilious datasets simply by sending the feature matrix and adjacency matrix into MLP for learning and fusion.
 Generally, previous work mainly focuses on enhancing the expressivity of feature representations.
-To the best of our knowledge, this work is the first attempt to resolve the heterophily challenge from the angle of structure optimization.
+To the best of our knowledge, this work is the first attempt to resolve the heterophily challenge from the angle of edge type identification.